Avanade/NTangle/tools/NTangle.Template/README.md

 ### AppName.CodeGen

-The connection string defaulted within the [`Program.cs`](./content/AppName.CodeGen/Program.cs) needs to be validated and adjusted to that will be required for development purposes.
+The connection string defaulted within the [`Program.cs`](./content/AppName.CodeGen/Program.cs) needs to be validated and adjusted to that required for development purposes.
 The connection string can be overridden either by using the default environment variable (e.g. `AppName_ConnectionString` where any `.` characters in the `AppName` will be replaced with a corresponding `_`), or as a command line argument.

 The command line arguments are as follows: